Fellows (Post-Docs and Interns)

 CHOIR Role: Study Clinician

-Clinical Interests: CBT- and ACT-based techniques for improving mental and physical health
+Clinical Interests: Mindfulness and acceptance-based therapeutic strategies for comorbid mental and physical health concerns, cultural sensitivity in therapy

 Title: Predoctoral Intern